Soumyadeep081/Vento-Smart-Event-Management-System/README.md

 Vento strips away bloated, "AI-generated" UI boilerplates in favor of a bespoke, editorial design.
 It utilizes beautiful typographic hierarchy, premium portrait photography, subtle gradient blurs, and minimal card borders to ensure the interface looks human-crafted and undeniably professional.

 ## 🤝 Contributing
-Vento is an open-source project and we would love for you to contribute!
+Vento is an open-source project and I would love for you to contribute!
 Whether it's squashing bugs, improving the sleek UI, optimizing backend performance, or adding entirely new features, your help is welcome.

 ### How to Contribute
 1. **Fork** the repository